PrestaShop/prestashop-specs/content/1.7/back-office/advanced-parameters/import/configure-import.md

 - Expiration date (yyyy-mm-dd)
 - Number of days - Number of days this file can be accessed by customers.
 Set to zero for unlimited access.
 - ID / Name of shop - Field can be ignored if Multishop is used.
 If this field is left empty, the default shop will be used.
-- Advanced Stock Management
+- Advanced Stock Management - Enabling Advanced Stock Management on product (0 = No, 1 = Yes).
-- Depends on stock
+- Depends on stock - 0 = Using quantity set in product, 1 = Using quantity from warehouse.
 - Warehouse
 - Accessories (x,y,z...)